sovity/edc-ce/UPDATES.md

 #### Workaround

-On the EDC version update, check that `org.eclipse.edc.spi.types.domain.asset.Asset.toBuilder` doesn't set more fields than what we set.
+On the EDC version update, check that `org.eclipse.edc.connector.controlplane.asset.spi.domain.Asset.toBuilder` doesn't set more fields than what we set.
 If a new field was added, add it to this function too.